 Level of Attention and Risk

-ETFs generally require more attention from investors than mutual funds.
-If you prefer to be more involved in trading and want to do it throughout the day, ETFs are excellent.
-However, it is easy to fall into the risky business of trying to time the market and trade more volume when following ETFs.
+ETFs generally require more attention from investors.
+If you prefer to be more involved in trading and trade whenever the markets are open, ETFs are excellent.

-Choose the type that fits your investment preferences and wallet.
+The best choice for you is the one that aligns with your investment preferences and wallet.
+Often, the fund’s securities are more important to consider than the type of fund.
 When you’re budgeting for a mutual fund or ETF, be sure to never invest more than you can afford to lose.

 Selecting the Right Option for You